ctcode/apps/ng/README.md

 For more information please visit the [discussion group.](https://groups.google.com/group/visual-planner-discuss)

+### Privacy Policy
+This app reads your email address, calendar and event data so that the information can be displayed in your browser.

+The app **DOES NOT** transfer, store or share any of this data or any other personal information.

+The app **DOES** store it's own settings data in your Google Drive.

+The app **DOES** use Google Analytics to monitor application usage statistics and server error messages.

 ### Support
 This software project is funded by voluntary donation.
 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">